akeneo/pim-community-dev/internal_doc/enrichment/product_grid_extensibility.md

                 type:          field
 ```

+Do not name your file with the same name as the datagrid you try to extend.
+Otherwise, it will not work.
+In this example you should NOT name it `Resources/config/datagrid/product.yml`.

 # Add the property into the read model

 The product grid returns data both from products and product models.